-- R{M21_IB_1} The In-Band SSIF interface must follow the IPMI specification clarifications that are outlined in Section B.3 and Section B.4 of this specification. - R{M21_IB_2} The SSIF interface must also support an SMBAlert pin to enable BMC notification to the host and improve the performance of the In-Band SSIF interface communication. - The recommended SMBus slave address is 20h, as stated by the IPMI specification.
-The actual value that is used is platform specific, and must match whatever value that is hardcoded in the platform firmware or in the Arm SoC. - R{M21_IPMI1} Level M2.1-based server systems must implement the following industry standard IPMI commands: - Remote Power Control Section B.1.1 - Boot Device Selection Section B.1.2 - BMC/Host Mapping Section B.1.3 - BMC User Manipulation Section B.1.4 - Redfish Host Interface Bootstrapping Section B.1.5.
-This is required only if the platform supports bootstrapping Redfish Host Interface temporary credentials to the OS. - R{M21 IPMI2} Level M2.1-based server systems must implement the following Arm-defined IPMI commands: - Send Platform Error Record Section C.2.2.
-This is required only if the platform supports reporting platform errors to the BMC using the in-band interface. - Send Boot Progress Code Section F. This is required only if the platform supports reporting boot progress codes to the BMC. - If the platform supports reporting platform errors to the BMC using the in-band interface, then the additional rules in Section C.2 and Section C.3 must be implemented.
+- $R{M21_IB_1}$ The In-Band SSIF interface must follow the IPMI specification clarifications that are outlined in Section B.3 and Section B.4 of this specification. - I It is recommended that the SSIF interface supports an SMBAlert pin to enable BMC notification to the host and improve the performance of the In-Band SSIF interface communication. - I The recommended SMBus completer address is 20h, as stated by the IPMI specification.
+The actual value that is used is platform specific, and must match whatever value that is hardcoded in the platform firmware or in the Arm SoC. - R{M21_IPMI1} Level M2.1-based server systems must implement the following industry standard IPMI commands for both the in-band and out-of-band interfaces: - Remote Power Control Section B.1.1 - Boot Device Selection Section B.1.2 - BMC/Host Mapping Section B.1.3 - BMC User Manipulation Section B.1.4 - Redfish Host Interface Bootstrapping Section B.1.5.
+This is required only if the platform supports bootstrapping Redfish Host Interface temporary credentials to the OS.

+R{M21_IPM12} Level M2.1-based server systems must implement the following Arm-defined IPMI commands: